Planar Point Sets Determine Many Pairwise Crossing Segments: Preliminaries

 Let $x$ and $y$ be distinct points in the plane.
 Let us orient the line $xy$ from $x$ toward $y$, and denote the open half-plane to the left of this oriented line by $\ell(xy)$.
 Let $B$ be a nonempty set in the plane.
 For any pair of distinct points in the plane, $x$ and $y$, write $x<_By$ if $B$ is contained in $\ell(xy)$; see Figure \ref{Fig:PartialOrder} (left).
 The convex hull of a set $B$ is denoted by $\conv(B)$.

 \begin{lemma} Let $A$ and $B$ be nonempty sets in the plane such that their convex hulls are disjoint.
-Then $<_B$ defines a partial order on $A$, in which two points $x$ and $y$ are incomparable if and only if the line $xy$ intersects $\conv(B)$.
+Then $<_B$ defines a partial order on $A$, in which two distinct points $x$ and $y$ are incomparable if and only if the line through $x$ and $y$ intersects $\conv(B)$.
 Further, if $x<_By$ for $x,y\in A$ and $z<_At$ for $z,t\in B$, then the segments $xz$ and $yt$ cross. \end{lemma}

 \begin{proof} To check transitivity, let us assume that $x<_By$ and $y<_Bz$ for a triple of points $x,y,z\in A$; see Figure \ref{Fig:PartialOrder} (right).
 This means that both $\ell(xy)$ and $\ell(yz)$ contain $B$.
 We have and $\conv(xyz)$ is disjoint from $B$.
 Therefore, $B\subseteq\ell(xz)$ must hold, which means that $x<_Bz$, as required.